vivalaralstin/virtual-economics/README.md

 # virtual-economics

-This is a rough template for creating a scalable tableau (or other visualization package) dashboard which captures all resource sources within a virtual economy one would find in mobile games.
+This is a rough template for creating a scalable tableau (or other visualization package) dashboard capturing all resource sources in a virtual economy one would find in a mobile game.